Section A. General Information and Statutes

-A. Two: one in a Class “B” truck AND one in a Class “B” passenger vehicle.
-If the applicant does not turn in a class “B” passenger skills test, then the license will carry the restriction “N”.
+A: Two: one in a Class “B” truck and one in a Class “B” passenger vehicle.

 Q: An existing Class “B” with “P” Endorsement moves up to a Class “A”, how many skills tests are needed?

-A. One, in a tractor-trailer.
+A: One, in a tractor-trailer.
 New Mexico does not have any Class “A” passenger vehicles.
 So these licenses must always carry the “M” restriction.
 If the applicant does not test in a tractor-trailer, but tests in a truck-trailer combination, then the license will carry the “O” restriction as well.
-You will pick this up from the skills test score sheet.

 Q: A commercial license holder has his license revoked for a DWI in his personal car.
 Can he have his commercial license back?

-A. He does not just get it back.
-The definition for revoked under 66-1-4.15 states: “Revocation” means that the driver license and privileges to drive a motor vehicle on the public highways are terminated and shall not be renewed or restored except that an application for a new license may be presented and acted upon by the division after the expiration of at least one year after date of revocation.
+A: He does not just get it back. §66-1-4.15(K) defines “revocation” to mean that the driver’s license and privilege to drive a motor vehicle on the public highways are terminated and shall not be renewed or restored, except that an application for a new license may be presented to and acted upon by the division after the expiration of at least one year after date of revocation.
 Therefore, once a commercial license is revoked for any reason, the license holder must wait the required revocation time and pay a reinstatement fee before he can apply for a new commercial license.
 The driver must start over with an operator’s license and then take and pass the required written tests and pass the required skills test.
 If the DWI was in a commercial motor vehicle, the driver will be disqualified as well as his license being revoked.
-There can only be one conviction in a commercial motor vehicle.
-Upon the second, the driver is disqualified for life.
-New Mexico law does provide a way for the driver to present evidence of rehabilitation to the secretary of the division after 10 years has passed.

 Q: If a New Mexico commercial license holder turns in an expired license to renew must he retest?